The Mind & Body Programme at King's Health Partners

 - championing an integrated mind and body ethos across our partnership through system leadership, communications and awareness raising

-Our Mind and Body programme is funded by our partners, King's College London, and Guy's and St Thomas', King's College Hospital and South London and Maudsley NHS Foundation Trusts, with support from The Health Foundation, Guy's and St Thomas' Charity, The Burdett Trust, and Elimination of Leukaemia Fund.
+The Mind & Body Programme is funded by our partners, King's College London, and Guy's and St Thomas', King's College Hospital and South London and Maudsley NHS Foundation Trusts, with support from The Health Foundation, Guy's and St Thomas' Charity, The Burdett Trust, and Leukaemia UK.